erpnext/foundation/foundation/www/docs/user/manual/en/accounts/articles/difference-entry-button.md

 <img alt="Debit Credit Not Equal" class="screenshot" src="/docs/assets/img/articles/difference-entry-2.gif">

-On selecting account under new row, debit and credit an entry will be tallying, and you should be able to submit Journal Entri correctly.
+On selecting account under new row, debit and credit an entry will be tallying, and you should be able to submit Journal Entry correctly.

 <!-- markdown -->